 The OGP has recently launched a Leadership model, which displays our commitment to identify, build and enhance the leader in everyone.
 Leadership at all levels is critical for the OGP to grow and develop as an organisation and this new Model enables all our people to tap into leadership capabilities, regardless of grade or career stage.
 The OGP values are; We Care, We are Inclusive, We Empower, We Lead the Way and We Make a Difference.

-Applications for the Category Manager competition are now open and will close at 3pm on Thursday, 4th May 2023.
-To find out more information and to apply for the role, follow the link to the Category Manager job listing.
+Applications for the Category Specialist competition are now open and will close at 3pm on Thursday, 29th June 2023.
+To find out more information and to apply for the role, follow the link to the Category Specialist job listing.

-Orla is a Category Manager with the Office of Government Procurement.
+Mandy is a Category Specialist with the Office of Government Procurement.
 She talks to us about her role, experiences and opportunities that have been made available to her since joining the civil service.
-Orla tells us about how rewarding it has been to watch her team develop and how the OGP is not what she expected of a typical civil service department.
+Mandy tells us about how rewarding her role is and how she has had the chance to take advantage of further education.

 Q1.
 Tell us a bit about your role?

 Q2.
-What were your reasons for applying for Category Manager in the OGP?
+What were your reasons for applying for Category Specialist in the OGP?